-Prerequisite: Required Health Science Theory and Biology; Transportation to clinical site; Valid social security number or Tax ID and Texas Driver's License; Pass a mandatory background check.
-Program fees (approximately \$150)
+Prerequisite: Required Health Science Theory and Biology; Transportation to clinical site; Valid social security number or Tax ID and Texas Driver's License; Pass a mandatory background check

 Course Description: The Practicum in Health Science course is designed to give students practical application of previously studied knowledge and skills.
 Practicum experiences can occur in a variety of locations appropriate to the nature and level of experience.
-This course is an occupational specific course designed to provide knowledge and skills for certification as a Emergency Medical Technician.
-Students will be responsible for signing the Program Rules and Regulations the first week of class.
-Students will be screened and selected for this course and student enrollment is limited.
-Criteria and equitable practices will be used to determine student eligibility and students will be notified.
-Students may earn a certification.
+This course is an occupational specific course designed to provide knowledge and skills for certification as a Certified Nurse Aide.
+Students will be required to purchase liability insurance, and scrubs.
+Students will be responsible for signing the Certified Nurse Aide Program Rules and Regulations the first week of class.

-Practicum in Health Science- Ultrasound Technology 12th
+Practicum in Health Science- Pharmacy Technician